MatthiasBlc/FateWeaverBot/docs/reprends-ici.md

 - Update button label if possible (or instruct user to refresh with `/expedition`).
 Please continue the conversation from where we left it off without asking the user any further questions.
 Continue with the last task that you were asked to work on.

+Do not forget you can ask me to make supernova work on tasks for us if you think it's effective and it can help us to save credits.